New Evening & Weekend Appointments Available

 Their partner, on the other hand, may have learned to avoid conflict or people-please to stay safe, especially if they were punished or shamed for expressing anger in the past.
 The more they withdraw, the less clear it is what they need, and the more disconnected their partner feels.
 This may also be perceived as a lack of accountability and trigger the first partner's anger even more, creating a cycle where both feel unheard, unsafe, and frustrated.
 In this loop, each person is desperately trying to get their needs met using the strategies that once protected them, but the very strategies that once felt safe now trap both partners in conflict.

-Fawn: One or both partners over-accommodate or agrees just to reduce tension, suppressing their own needs.
+• Fawn: One or both partners people-please, over-accommodate, or agree just to reduce tension, suppressing their own needs.

 Over time, these patterns reinforce each other: the more one partner escalates, the more the other withdraws, and vice versa.
 Both partners are trying to protect themselves, but both end up feeling unsafe, disconnected, and unheard.